 Austin Population Growth

 Austin’s rapid and consistent population growth has brought numerous benefits to the city as a whole, ranging from jobs and money to restaurants and entertainment.
-The Austin MSA grew 33% between 2010 and 2020 on top of the 37% it grew between 2000 and 2010.
+According to the Austin Chamber of Commerce, the Austin MSA grew 33% between 2010 and 2020 on top of the 37% it grew between 2000 and 2010.
 Now with over 2 million residents calling the Austin MSA home, there are more Austinites than ever before.

 However, there are some drawbacks to this population growth.